SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/processing-data.md

 |ONNX model|JSON only|-
 |ONNX pipeline| Any |-

+#### Running the batch process

-Batch Processing is primarily targeted for verifying the accuracy of your predictive models by applying it against test data obtained from the model training environment.
+For PMML models, batch Processing can be used for verifying the accuracy of your predictive models by applying it against test data obtained from the model training environment.
 The goal is to ensure that model development environment and model deployment environment produce the same results.
 We call this *Score Matching*.

-#### Running the batch process

 To run the batch process on PMML model/group, perform the following steps:

 1. Click **Start** in the **PMML** tab to initiate the processing.